-Campus Requirements Funds' Arrival Disbursement Date Online Undergraduate Students must participate in class before funds arrive at the school.
+Campus Requirements Funds' Arrival Disbursement Date On-Campus Undergraduate Students must be in attendance beyond the add/drop refund period.
+30 days after the semester begins within 14 days of the funds' arrival Online Undergraduate Students must participate in class before funds arrive at the school.
 Participation is verified by the FA Office.
 A schedule change may impact the disbursement date.
 3rd week of the 2nd course of the semester 4th week of the 2nd course of the semester Online Graduate Students must participate in class before funds arrive at the school.
 Participation is verified by the FA Office.
 A schedule change may impact the disbursement date.
 2nd week of the 2nd course of the semester 3rd week of the 2nd course